Private Rentals: Avoid the Scams

 The "scammers" are now very wise to how the social media holiday-groups work & will "infiltrate" them wherever possible!
 Usual "tactics" is to send you a message offering a "great deal" for your holiday - when they HAVE no holiday to offer you!

-If you use social media to find your holiday: reply to any comments on your post (IF they have shown a full link to their property) & ask them to contact you.
+If you use social media to find your holiday: reply to any comments on your post (IF they have shown a full link to their property, which you MUST check-out!) & ask them to contact you, or you contact them.

 If you see a comment of "I have in-boxed you" - unless you can see full details of the property on that comment: IGNORE IT!